Why Won't The U.S. Lift COVID Vaccine Patents To Help Other Countries?

 Advertisement

+In response, Canada and the U.S. — as well as other countries, including the U.K., France, Ireland, Germany, and Australia — have started to send India medical equipment, including oxygen compression tanks, personal protective equipment, and ventilators.
+After speaking to Prime Minister Narendra Modi, U.S. President Joe Biden pledged the U.S.' “full support” and has since lifted the ban on “sending raw materials for vaccine production abroad, enabling India to manufacture more AstraZeneca doses,” according to the BBC.

-But this is only the bare minimum of what wealthy countries, including the U.S., can do to support India and other countries that are falling behind.
+But this is only the bare minimum of what wealthy countries can do to support India and other countries that are falling behind.
 Many — if not all — of these countries are refusing to lift vaccination patents and other intellectual property protections, preventing developing countries from mass-producing generic versions of the current vaccinations, which could save hundreds of thousands of lives.
 If those patents were lifted, other countries could duplicate ingredients in the existing COVID vaccines to mass-produce more doses.

 In early March, South Africa and India renewed their bid to waive the World Health Organization’s (WHO) Trade-Related Aspects of Intellectual Property (TRIPS) agreement, a rule that protects intellectual property by way of patents and other legal avenues.
 Eighty countries, including the U.S., blocked the motion, arguing that “protecting intellectual property rights encouraged research and innovation” and that “suspending those rights would not result in a sudden surge of vaccine supply,” as reported by Reuters.